 Overview of LPL Financial

 LPL Financial was founded in 1989 after the merger of two smaller brokerage firms, Linsco and Private Ledger.
-With 16,109 advisors and 17,205 licensed insurance agents on its staff, LPL has $159.1 billion in assets under management LPL Financial is owned by LPL Financial Holdings, a publicly traded firm.
+With approximately 16,500 advisors and close to 18,000 licensed insurance agents on its staff, LPL Financial is owned by LPL Financial Holdings, a publicly traded firm.

-Advisors often choose to affiliate with LPL to tap into the firm’s technology, investment research and business building support, for which the firm earns a fee.
+Advisors with various firms often choose to affiliate with LPL to tap into the firm’s technology, investment research and business building support, for which the firm earns a fee.
 LPL advisors maintain their own relationships with clients and negotiate their own fees and service offerings independently.
-LPL does not sell any of its own proprietary financial products, so advisors are free to recommend whichever investments and financial products they believe are in their clients’ best interests.
+LPL does not sell any proprietary financial products, so advisors are free to recommend whichever investments and financial products they believe are in their clients’ best interests.

 What types of clients does LPL Financial serve?